nandabritto/Where_is_Billy/README.md

 ### Content

-All quiz questions were created based on two free night quiz webpages.
-The links can be founded here:
+All quiz questions were created based on two free night quiz web pages.
+The links can be found here:

 [RadioTimes](https://www.radiotimes.com/quizzes/pub-quiz-geography/) %20 [Khon Kaen Quiz](https://www.kkquiz.com/category/landmarks/1)

-All questions were modified to atend character and game characteristics.
+All questions were modified to attend character and game characteristics.

 +
 ### Media

 - All pictures and images used in this project are from [Depositphotos](https://depositphotos.com) and [freepik](https://www.freepik.com/home).

-### Worked based in other code
+### Worked based on other code

-+ [Favicon generator](https://www.favicon-generator.org/) – Used to create favicon used on website.
++ [Favicon generator](https://www.favicon-generator.org/) – Used to create favicon used on the website.
 + [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) – Used to help with the first basic quiz function on JS.
 + [James Q Quick Youtube Channel](https://www.youtube.com/watch?v=4bctmtuZVcM)] - Used to help with the many quiz function on JS (like timer, progress bar, etc).
 + [W3 Schools](https://www.w3schools.com) - Used to help building several functions like [error popup](https://www.w3schools.com/howto/howto_js_popup.asp).